-Major: History Education Bachelor of Science in Education
+Major: History Education

 History Education majors will complete 36 hours of general education courses, including COMM 110, ECON 105, ENGL 110 and ENGL 120, GEOG 103, MATH 103, PSYC 111, and SOC 110, which are pre-requisite courses for this major.
 They should also complete all requirements for Secondary Education listed in this catalog, including EDUC 485-Secondary Methods for Social Science, EDUC 398-Secondary Education Field Experience, and ENGL 426 Reading in the Content Area.
+A minor or second major is required with this program.